 I also suspect, mostly from looking back on pictures, that somewhere between dance and me always wanting my hair up out of my face, was the start of the breakage.
-I was prone to breakage where my hair met the elastic, and the product was a strange sort of frizzy halo around my head.
+I was prone to breakage where my hair met the elastic, and the result was a strange frizzy halo around my head.

 A milestone memory for me is when my mom bought one of those Gold N Hot blow Dryers.
 The idea behind the purchase was to make my hair more manageable; especially when trying to slick my hair down into a ballet bun.

 When she was done combing it through my hair that first time, we were both so excited.
 We couldn’t believe how “straight” it was!
 (I say this in quotations, because looking back, it probably wasn’t even that straight).
 I remember going to look in the mirror, and flipping my head back and forth and watching it move.
+The way it sort of floated around my shoulders mesmerized me.
 My mom was probably most excited about the fact that she could run her hands through it.
 That, and she could actually pull it into a ponytail without pulling a muscle.
 Yes, my hair really was that thick.

 Blow drying my hair then became an integral part of wash-day.
-While my mom’s hair type is 4c, and mine 4a, the thickness, coarseness, and length of my hair put my wash days into a whole different arena than hers.
+While my mom’s hair type is 4c, and mine 4b (with some 4a sprinkled throughout), the thickness, coarseness, and length of my hair put my wash days into a whole different arena than hers.
 It was an all-day workout.

 After getting used to the “more-straight” look, I grew to prefer it to the bushy madness that lived on my head since it kept the frizzes at bay.
-I would still tie my hair back in buns and braids most of the time out of convenience, but wearing it out in a fro was a no go.
+I would still tie my hair back in buns and braids most of the time out of convenience, but wearing it out in a fro was not an option to me.

 Then high school came… and we discovered the hair straightener..